E-xyza/zigler/README.md

 end
 ```

-You'll also want to grab the latest zig binary and cache it with zigler.
-You can do this by executing:

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/zigler](https://hexdocs.pm/zigler).